-- You may decline any portion of this offer electronically via your STAR account once access is granted this summer or in writing to the Office of Financial Aid. - All members of the Class of 2025 who accept financial aid at Holy Cross must submit signed copies of parent, student, and business 2019 Federal Income Tax Forms, including all schedules, W-2s, and K-1s to the College Board's Institutional Documentation Service (IDOC) at https:// idoc.collegeboard.org.
+All members of the Class of 2028.

+who accept financial aid at Holy

+- Cross must submit signed copies of parent, student, and business 2022 Federal Income Tax Forms, including all schedules, W-2s, and K-1s to the College Board's Institutional Documentation Service (IDOC) at https:// idoc.collegeboard.org.
 Noncustodial Parent Tax Forms must also be sent or uploaded directly to IDOC.
 If the parent and/ or student will not file a federal return, the Non-Filer Statement should be submitted in its place.
-This form can be printed from our website.
-All documents should have been submitted to IDOC by January 15, 2021.
-If you have not yet done so, please submit the required documents as soon as possible to avoid the cancellation of your offer.
+This form can be found on our website or directly in IDOC and completed electronically.
+All documents should have been submitted to IDOC by November 15, 2023.
+If you have not yet done so, please submit the required documents as soon as possible to - If your FAFSA is selected for federal verification, you may be required to submit additional documentation to IDOC.
+We will give you instructions on what is needed at that time.
+Please pay attention to your email accounts.

+avoid the cancellation of your offer.